apostrophecms/docs/docs/guide/upgrading.md

 - A3 completely removes the jQuery, lodash, and Moment.js libraries that were pushed to browsers by default.
 There is now only [a small set of helper methods](/guide/front-end-helpers.md).
 - In addition to the classic template macros, there are now [fragments](/guide/fragments.md).
 These are compatible with the new async components, unlike macros.

+There are additional features planned for Apostrophe 3.
+Keep an eye on the [product roadmap](https://apostrophecms.productboard.com/portal/1-product-portal/tabs/1690f4df-bbbe-4d8d-aad0-42e4f1ff7643) for more on those.

 ## Breaking changes

 ### Codebase structure and module naming